adienes/remainder-tree/README.md

 7/12/19
 Finished sqrt N algorithm for verifying a single value for a rem tree calculation, and checked it worked for Wilson Primes

+7/21/19
+Finally finished the matrix factorial algorithm for verifying a single value for a rem tree calculation where the terms are matrices instead of polynomials.
+This algorithm was particularly challenging to implement because there were 6 parts to it, and each part had to work perfectly for the algorithm to work at all.
+Debugging was painful because if the numbers the program outputted didn't make sense, then I had to do the calculations by hand and figure out where the algorithm messed up.
+Also, it took several days for me to parse the algorithm in the first place from the paper, since they decided to define a lot of new notation.

+7/26/19
+Progress on the main project is going okay.
+Ran some timing tests on the matrix factorial algorithm vs the polynomial factorial algorithm to see which one would perform better; the matrix one clearly won by a factor of 2.
+Will try to include this part of the algorithm to the main code in order for calculating intervals to work out as soon as possible.